 The measurements are plotted against observed gage height on ordinary graph paper and a median curve is fitted to the points.
 Most of the subsequent discharge measurements will deviate from the established curve.
-For points lying above the curve, a small height, $\Delta h$ , must be subtracted from the observed gage height in order to make these points lie on the curve.
+For points lying above the curve, a small height, Δh , must be subtracted from the observed gage height in order to make these points lie on the curve.
 That is, minus corrections are applied to all points above the curve, plus corrections are applied to points lying below the curve (Figure 7.8a).
 Next, a correction graph is made as shown in Figure 7.8b.
 The plus and minus corrections are plotted on the date of measurement and the points connected by straight lines or a smooth curve.
-Gage height corrections for each day are now obtained directly from this corrections and the parts above give plus corrections.
+Gage height corrections for each day are now obtained directly from this correction graph, remembering that the parts of the graph below the abscissa axis give minus corrections and the parts above give plus corrections.